 St. Thomas More College made its first home in Newman Hall, typically called the White House on College Drive, on the University of Saskatchewan campus.
 The Library began with just a few books purchased by Fr.
 Basil Markle in 1927.
 The collection slowly growing over the next few years.

 The growing collection needs more space

 In anticipation of an influx of students at the end of WWII, STM College added an expansion to The White House.
 In 1943, the St. Thomas More library was relocated to a large room in the addition.

 Expansion is to the left and back of the original white house

 Students enjoy the library in its new space, 1953

 Relocated into the stone building

 The library was complete with a mezzanine and alcoves which comprised the stacks.
 An iron circular staircase was used to access the upper levels; the infamous staircase was transported to the new library location in 1963.
-The students enjoyed this unique, quiet space for less than 10 years before the collection quickly outgrew this room.
+The students enjoyed this unique, quiet space for only 10 years before the collection outgrew this room.

-From the mezzanine itself, one can see the original double height library.
+From the mezzanine itself, one can see the height library.
 The iron staircase is in the rear alcove on the left.

 Rapid Growth at the College Demanded Expansion

-In just 12 years, St. Thomas More went from a small white frame house to almost 58,000 square feet of stone and steel.
-The new addition had its official opening ceremonies and received a blessing February 6, 1964.
+In just 12 years, St. Thomas More College went from a small white frame house to almost 58,000 square feet of stone and steel.
+The new addition had its official opening ceremonies and received a blessing on February 6, 1964.

 Named to Commemorate the Brothers Who Constructed the Original Stone Building